Module 2 - Deploy an app

 Let’s deploy our first app on Kubernetes with the kubectl create deployment command.
 We need to provide the deployment name and app image location (include the full repository url for images hosted outside Docker Hub).

-kubectl create deployment kubernetes-bootcamp --image=gcr.io/google-samples/kubernetes-bootcamp:v1
+kubectl create deployment kubernetes-bootcamp --image=gcr.io/k8s-minikube/kubernetes-bootcamp:v1

 Great!
 You just deployed your first application by creating a deployment.
 This performed a few things for you: